 The last VAX systems were manufactured over 10 years ago.
 The hardware and the replacement parts are increasingly susceptible to failure as they age, especially mechanical devices such as disk and tape drives.
 If you are still using a VAX system, it's most likely because the application is important to your business.
 Can you afford the risk of potentially extended down-time?

-vtVAX runs on modern PC hardware: the same Intel or AMD processor-based systems you are using in your data center and offices.
+vtVAX runs on modern PC hardware: the same Intel or AMD processor-based systems you are using in your data center and offices, including virtualized host systems.
 Service and replacement parts, when needed, are readily available.

-As both the supply of spare parts for VAX systems and the availability of those qualified to service them dwindle, maintenance costs are increasing dramatically.
+As both the supply of spare parts for VAX systems and the availability of those qualified to service them dwindle, the cost of maintaining the hardware is increasing dramatically.
 Those who self-maintain must keep a stock of replacement parts on-hand to ensure availability when they are needed.

 Most new server-class systems are covered by a three year hardware warranty - there will be no hardware maintenance expenses for three years.
 Even out of warranty, maintenance cost are far lower than on the VAX hardware.